 St Louis Grammar operates a grammar/higher ability entry process which enables pupils to access an academic education offering the intellectual rigor required to stretch and challenge higher ability pupils whilst offering the benefits of a learning environment that values the gifts, talents and aspirations of all pupils.
-Pupils are admitted in the same way that they would be to most Grammar Schools in Northern Ireland, i.e. the first criterion for admission is academic ability based on the GL Entrance Assessment Test.
-The details are explained in the School's Admission Policy and Criteria.
+Pupils are admitted in the same way that they would be to most Grammar Schools in Northern Ireland, i.e. the first criterion for admission is academic ability based on the SEAG Entrance Assessment Test.
+The details are explained in the School's Admission Policy and Criteria which is published in January each year by the EA.